 print simple designs (we love to run off full colour stuff) but it's all about the money when you’re starting out.

 Your Screen Print

 Your print will be the biggest contributing factor to the final cost.
 The cost of your print is calculated by the number of colours in the print and the number of t-shirts in your order.
 The fewer the colours in your design and the more t-shirts in your order, the cheaper the unit price gets.
 So, if you're running with less than a hundred of a design, your best bet would be to keep the colours in your design to one or two; the set-up cost is too high for small runs of full colour prints.
 This really is something to take into account when creating your designs and logos because this will directly affect your profit margins when you bring your garments to the marketplace.

 Screen Printing, but on which T-Shirt?

 If it's a choice between a cheap blank tee with full colour prints in a few positions or choosing a really fine quality tee with a simple classy print on the front, there can only be one winner.
 Every t-shirt has its place in the grand plan.
 The Fruit of the Loom Valueweight serves a purpose as a great promotional and marketing tool.
 If One Direction are selling t-shirts at their gigs, It really doesn’t matter what quality the t-shirts are, kids will still demand that their parents buy them but most clothing markets are a little

 bit more competitive!
 If you’re planning to market your label as high-end, then our advice would be not to scrimp on the cost of the t-shirt itself.
-We recommend and promote two brands of clothing for this market; American Apparel
+We recommend and promote two brands of clothing for this market; American Apparel and Continental Clothing

 .
 Both are internationally recognized, ethically made and provide a wide range of high quality clothing.